rockstor/rockstor-doc/howtos/oem-guide.rst

 All non 'rockstor' package upstream updates are available regardless of this selection.
 See: :ref:`updaterockstorwebui`.
 We stand-by the end-users choice to subscribe to either of our update channels, or neither.
-Support requests, of any sort, related to pre-installed instances, where this choice was made by the distributor/re-distributor, will be ignored.
+Support requests of any sort related to pre-installed instances, where this choice was made by the distributor/re-distributor, will be ignored.